nengo/nengo-mpi/README.md

 nengo_mpi
 =========

-MPI backend for the nengo neural simulator.
+An MPI backend for the nengo neural simulation library.
+Docs are located [here](https://nengo-mpi.readthedocs.org/).